People's Monarchist Party (Portugal): Post Democratic Alliance

 The PPM was one of the three members of the Democratic Alliance and struggled to make any meaningful electoral gains after its dissolution.

-Following the breakup of the AD, the PPM would continue as a marginal force in Portuguese politics, with only one MP, Telles, until his departure from the party in 1988 when he split to form his own green political party, the Earth Party.
-Telles had turned the PPM into a sort of conservative green party of its own, forming an alliance with municipal localists and green leaders to some marginal electoral success, however, due to this, became increasingly unpopular with the monarchist establishment in the PPM.
-Telles would be succeeded by former MP Augusto Ferreira do Amaral who led aristocracy advocacy groups and pressure groups calling for a monarchical restoration.
+Following the breakup of the AD, the PPM would continue as a marginal force in Portuguese politics, with only one MP, Ribeiro Telles, until his departure from the party in 1988 when he split to form his own green political party, the Earth Party.
+Ribeiro Telles had turned the PPM into a sort of conservative green party of its own, forming an alliance with municipal localists and green leaders to some marginal electoral success, however, due to this, became increasingly unpopular with the monarchist establishment in the PPM.
+Ribeiro Telles would be succeeded by former MP Augusto Ferreira do Amaral who led aristocracy advocacy groups and pressure groups calling for a monarchical restoration.

-do Amaral did not break with Telles municipal and green alliance, but instead looked to strengthen the party's monarchist core within this coalition.
-He also realized that the PPM, on its own, wasn't a viable party to win national elections, so instead worked heavily with the PSD, winning their sanction to stand municipal ballots, with a somewhat sizable power-base in Lisbon. do Amaral's tenure as party leader collapsed with the appointment of Luís Coimbra to a vacant seat on the Lisbon Municipal Chamber.
+Ferreira do Amaral did not break with Ribeiro Telles municipal and green alliance, but instead looked to strengthen the party's monarchist core within this coalition.
+He also realized that the PPM, on its own, wasn't a viable party to win national elections, so instead worked heavily with the PSD, winning their sanction to stand municipal ballots, with a somewhat sizable power-base in Lisbon.
+Ferreira do Amaral's tenure as party leader collapsed with the appointment of Luís Coimbra to a vacant seat on the Lisbon Municipal Chamber.
 Coimbra, who was a member of the PPM, joined the council as a member of the PSD, breaking the two parties coordination agreements in municipal politics, and driving a wedge between them on a national level.
-As do Amaral was the leading voice in favor of this alliance he bore the brunt of the blame within the party for it breaking up, leading to his resignation in 1990.
+As Ferreira do Amaral was the leading voice in favor of this alliance he bore the brunt of the blame within the party for it breaking up, leading to his resignation in 1990.